 There is an excellent camouflaged hide right over the watering hole at Tsavo East National Park Lodge for viewing herds of elephants.
 Buy refreshments or enjoy a buffet lunch, and then go down into the hide to see the herds of zebra and elephants approach the watering hole.
 The matriarchs of the herd stand guard looking outwards whilst the rest of the herd drink and bathe.

-Wildebeest Migration - One a half million wildebeest, zebra and antelopes migrate across the Serengeti in Tanzania and the Maasai Mara in Kenya.
+Wildebeest Migration - One a half million wildebeest, zebra and antelopes migrate across the Serengeti in Tanzania and the Maasai Mara.
 They move in search of green pastures between July and October.
 The best place to witness this incredible natural wonder is during July and August, when they cross the swollen Mara River.
 This is a great deal of drama on the journey, as lions and hyenas prey on the weaker animals.

 Balloon Safaris - For the more adventurous tourist who wants to drift silently across the vast savanna plains watching the animals from above, a hot air balloon ride is a great trip.
 They usually take place at dawn when the animals are active, and the sun is low.
 After the flight has landed, breakfast is cooked on the balloon burner!
 This trip is available at the Maasai Mara Game Reserve.

 Bird Watching - Bird watching is also popular within the reserves.
 Some Parks, such as Lake Nakuru National Park, have over 400 species of birds recorded.
 The best time to see the many birds which stop at the Lake on their migration is between October and January.
-At times Lake Nakuru is covered with two million greater and lesser pink flamingoes – an amazing sight.
+At times Lake Nakuru is covered with two million greater and lesser pink flamingos – an amazing sight.
 Bird spotting changes depending on the food conditions, so it is best to check with the Park before traveling.
 Saiwa Swamp Reserve has several viewing platforms over the swamps for excellent bird watching.

 Aberdare National Park is also excellent for bird watching, with over 250 species of bird recorded.
 Amboseli National Park, at the foot of Mount Kilimanjaro has African skimmers, red and yellow bishops, goshawks, buffalo weavers and palm nut vultures.
-Hornbills, secretary birds, sunbirds, herons, ostrich and many eagles can also be seen in Kenya.
+Hornbills, secretary birds, sunbirds, herons, ostrich and many eagles can also be seen.
 The rare Hartlaub’s turaco and red-headed parrots can be seen at Mount Elgon National Park.

 Nocturnal Game Viewing - Staying at the Ark or Treetops Lodges in Aberdare National Park offers a wonderful opportunity to see the animals by night.
 The Lodges are built on stilts overlooking floodlit watering holes and salt licks.
 There is a bell in each room which rings if an unusual animal approaches the watering hole.
 Nocturnal viewing is taken very seriously here.